-R.J. has been recognized as a leading lawyer in Chambers USA: America’s Leading Lawyers for Business (2011–2017) and in Chambers Global (2013–2017) in the field of Capital Markets: Securitization, where sources describe him as someone who “really understands this industry and how to protect his clients,” and “praise him as ‘super knowledgeable and a super hard worker.’”
+R.J. has been recognized as a leading lawyer in Chambers USA: America’s Leading Lawyers for Business (2011–2020) and in Chambers Global (2013–2021) in the field of Capital Markets: Securitization.
+In 2020 and 2021, he was named as a “Spotlight Lawyer” in RMBS by Chambers Global.
 R.J. has been recognized in the 2014–2016 editions of the IFLR1000 as a “Leading Lawyer” in Structured Finance and Securitization in the United States.
-Additionally, R.J. is recommended in structured finance in The Legal 500 US 2014–2015.
+Additionally, R.J. is recommended in structured finance in The Legal 500 US 2014–2015

 Rachel Gleason George is Senior Vice President and Deputy General Counsel at Navient Solutions, LLC with responsibility for the legal aspects of a wide array of corporate, regulatory and transactional matters, including Navient’s securitization programs.
 Prior to joining Navient in March 2015, Rachel was a partner in the Banking Department of Chapman and Cutler LLP specializing in structured finance and secured lending matters.
 Rachel is a frequent speaker on the securitization aspects of financial industry regulations and is a member of the Board of Directors of the Structured Finance Industry Group (SFIG).
 Rachel is a graduate of Covenant College and of Emory University School of Law.